×

 February 19, 2016 Michael R. Dimock

 Small farmers have among the toughest financial rows to hoe in the nation.
-Over the past two years a steady stream of well-written pieces, like the one below from Civil Eats , “Quitting Season: Why Farmers Walk Away From Their Farms” (by Debbie Weingarten), clarify for us all that our food system is broken.
+Over the past two years a steady stream of well-written pieces, like this one from Civil Eats , “Quitting Season: Why Farmers Walk Away From Their Farms” (by Debbie Weingarten), clarify for us all that our food system is broken.
 If our national goal were actually to deliver great food from farmers who love their land, their livestock and communities enough to be great stewards, we would have different policies in place.

 The reality is that the richest farmers in the nation feed the poorest people.
 They supply industrial food factories and mass retailers that sell mostly unhealthy products.
 The poorest farmers struggle to survive while needing to charge relatively high prices to feed the richest segment of our society or those few families that receive food stamps in combination with matching incentive money so they can buy the healthiest and tastiest food.
 That is a glaring fact — the central challenge — that few politicians in Congress, city or county government and no President and no Governor yet been willing to face and act upon.
 Why not?
 Because it will mean taking on the lobbyists, industrial agriculture trade groups and food manufacturing companies that like the system as it is.